Esthuy/tasklist/README.md

 It's a task list that allow you to add a new task, display the list (with pagination, order, a searsh bar and the option to hide closed tasks) or to diplay a single task (and to delete or modify it).

+## Get started

+Install your dependencies with `npm install` and then run your db with `json-server --watch db.json`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.